 Wilhelmsen found in Belloc and his characters a description of something he believed was dying in our culture—Tradition, contact and affirmation of reality, and the desire for God.
 He believed that individuals of modern culture were isolated and sad, with a depression that extended from the poorest to the intelligentsia who seem “driven to carve the human form into pieces, and then to worship in trembling the suffering.”
 In the Sixties, Christopher Dawson said our culture was not simply anti-religious but sub-religious: we were “no longer conscious of any spiritual need for Christianity to fulfill.”
 But even if you think there are no problems in our culture, Wilhelmsen’s vision is compelling and fresh.
 He understands what we have valued in the communities, heroes, and works of past cultures.
 You can take his ideas and stand them against every delightful character—real or fictional—and say—“Yes, that is what makes a good person, and that is what I like about that character.”
 Wilhelmsen explains what it means to be human.

-While you could buy my book, it is not yet published.
-In the meantime--explore this site: an online fieldguide to the world of Christian Integration.
+Enjoy exploring this site: an online field-guide to the world of Christian Integration.